4 Simple Ways to Include God in Your Child’s Day

-Pray without ceasing.
-In every thing give thanks: for this is the will of God in Christ Jesus concerning you – 1 Thessalonians 5:17-18
+Pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.

-And I will do whatever you ask in My Name, so that the Father may be glorified in the Son – John 14:13
+Whatever you ask in my name, this I will do, that the Father may be glorified in the Son.

 Let Them See You Pray